Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 Administrative access MUST be as strongly restricted:

-1. **Limit Access:** Access MUST be limited to required persons only and restricted to permissions necessary to fullfill task.
+1. **Limit Access:** Access MUST be limited to required persons only and restricted to permissions necessary to fulfill a task.

 2. **Personalize Admin Accounts:** Access MUST be via personalized accounts (e.g., usernames like “admin” should not be used).
-This SHOULD be a different account as the standard user account of that particular person.
+This SHOULD be a different account from the standard user account of that particular person.

 3. **Restrict Network Communication:** Access MUST be limited to internal network zones or authorized IPs if possible.
 System access MUST only be possible via a jump host.